Unless someone like you cares a whole awful lot, nothing is going to get better. It’s not. – Dr. Seuss, The Lorax

 – be a high school student (rising freshman through graduating senior)

 – be able to swim 200 yards comfortable and tread water for 10 minutes

 See the apply tab on our website to apply online to this program.
-Deadline for application has been extended to April 1, 2019, with acceptances offered by emailed to you by Earth Day, April 22, 2019.
+Deadline for application has been extended to May 1, 2019, with acceptances offered upon submission.

 We are currently raising money to support this project.
 Ocean Matters is 501(3)c nonprofit corporation and donations are tax-deductible as outlined by law.